waseemh/waseemh.github.io_F/_posts/2016-06-11-containerized-mobile-test-environment.md

 comments: true
 permalink: containerized-mobile-test-environment
 category: Mobile Testing
+intro: "Creating an isolated test environment for mobile automation using Docker"
 ---

 Setting up a stable test envirnoment for mobile automation is a hassle.
 There are many dependent components, trials and errors, and configuration to take care of, until you have a clock-work test environment. execute automated mobile tests continously without facing environment issues.